Restoring a RAID Array on NAS Idis DR-2308P-A with Multiple Damaged Disks

 To mitigate these risks, it is important to ensure that the NAS device is adequately sized and configured to handle the expected number of concurrent users.
 Regular backups should also be performed to minimize the impact of any potential data loss.
 Additionally, implementing proper network security measures and access controls can help protect the NAS device from unauthorized access and potential data breaches.

-Although NAS DR-2308P-A can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS DR-2308P-A can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view